sachin-trilio/HowTos/CRD.md

    <img src="https://github.com/sachin-trilio/HowTos/blob/main/media/CRD/Policies/policies-7.png" width="1200"/>

 ## Hooks
 Hooks enable injecting commands into pods/containers before and after a backup via pre/post commands.
 Hooks enable taking application consistent backups and extending backup workflows.
+Hooks enable users to run application specific commands while performing a backup/restore.
+Quiescing and Unquiescing commands can be run to take application consistent backups/restore.
 Note: Hook should be created in the same namespace as that of BackupPlan referencing it resides.

 ### Steps to create hooks
 1. Log in to the **Management Console** of _Triliovault for Kubernetes_.
-2. Click on **Hooks**.
+2. Go to **Backup & Recovery** tab and click on **Hooks**.
 It displays a list of existing hooks.
 Click on **Create New**.
    <img src="https://github.com/sachin-trilio/HowTos/blob/main/media/CRD/hooks/hooks-1.png" width="1200"/>
 3. On **CREATE HOOK** page, provide below details
    - Namespace